WTFAcademy/0xAA-Wallet/README.md

 5. Build a minimal ERC4337 compatible web wallet.

 ## Timeline
-We plan to finish the MVP of 0xAA Wallet in the coming 6 months.
+We plan to finish the tutorials on ERC4337 and the MVP of 0xAA Wallet in the coming 6 months.

 ## Budget
 USD 50,000